containers/crun-vm/README.md

 [fedora@8068a2c180e0 ~]$
 ```

-If the VM supports Ignition instead, you can use this method to `ssh` into it as
-user `core`.
+With cloud-init, the default user can vary between VM images.
+With Ignition,
+`core` is considered to be the default user.
+In both cases, if the SSH server
+allows password authentication, you should also be able to login as any other
+user.

 The `fedora` argument to podman-exec above, which would typically correspond to
 the command to be executed, determines instead the name of the user to `ssh`
-into the guest as.
+into the VM as.
 A command can optionally be specified with further arguments.
+If
-If no command is specified, a login shell is initiated.
-In this case, you
+no command is specified, a login shell is initiated.
+In this case, you probably
-probably also want to pass flags `-it` to podman-exec.
+also want to pass flags `-it` to podman-exec.

 If you actually just want to exec into the container in which the VM is running
 (probably to debug some problem with `crun-qemu` itself), pass in `-` as the